org-alterhen/alterhen-gatsby/src/pages/exhibition/portr-aa.md

 artist: Luluxxx
 title: portr(aa)
-statement: Portr(aa) is an automated Portrait generator I'm currently building.
-  .it uses neural network based technique (AI) to generate colors and shapes from a set of input pictures.
-Abstraction comes from a mix of various digital image manipulation algorithm applied all along the process. these are early results from the experiment.
+statement: Portr(aa) is an automated Portrait generator I'm currently building. it uses neural network based technique (AI) to generate colors and shapes from a set of input pictures.
+Abstraction comes from a mix of various digital image manipulation algorithms applied all along the process. these are early results from the experiment.
 date: 2022-03-08T07:57:43.615Z
 description: I am working in Paris as a cgi/3d artist.
 I’m also a photographer and a software developer.
 I started using Neural Network based Artificial